mjafory/AND-102/readme.md

-# Android App Development Course
+# Android App Development Course | [CodePath](https://www.codepath.org/)

 ## Overview

- I joined to the Android App Development Course at CodePath Feb 2024!
+I enrolled in the [CodePath](https://www.codepath.org/) Intermediate Android App Development (AND 102) Course in February 2024!
 This course is designed to provide you with a comprehensive understanding of Android development using Kotlin and Android Studio.
 Below is an overview of the course structure, unit topics, and individual/group projects.

 ## Unit Structure